Fostering Parliament Engagement and Oversight on SDGs and the Just Transition

 • Given the unpredictable nature of how parliament functions, build agile management and regularly update risks and indicators.

-• Knowledge on SDGs and just transition amongst MPs is likely to be low.
-MPs may feel reluctant to engage and unless prepared and supported they may not engage in any presentation or events.
-It is therefore vital to organize peer-to-peer exchange and training, prepare materials and guideline for them to present and identify drivers of change.
+• MPs’ knowledge on SDGs and just transition is likely to be low.
+MPs may feel reluctant to engage; and, unless prepared and supported, they may not engage in any presentations or events.
+It is therefore vital to organize peer-to-peer exchange and training and prepare materials and guidelines for them to present and identify drivers of change.

 RESOURCES